• Can i just drop into a class?

 How do I make a payment?

-You can pay through the payment gateway using either a credit card or a debit card.
+You can pay through the payment gateway using a credit or a debit card.

-I am being asked for my card details when I try to sign up for a trial period!
+I am being asked for my card information when I try to sign-up with for a free trial!

 Dont worry, your card will not be charged for a week.
 You may cancel at any time during this period by going to the following link: